dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 -----------------------

-Our custom node now has properties to influence how it operates, but it still does not do anything.
+Our custom node now has properties to influence how it operates, but it still doesn't do anything.
 In this section, we will bind the virtual method :ref:`_process<class_Node_private_method__process>` and make our custom sprite move a little bit.